Home / Interview Questions / What Do You Know About This Company?

 Come unprepared

-Sometimes, the company may have been in the news for negative reasons, like a lawsuit or layoffs.
-It’s best not to bring up these unfavorable details in your answer.
-Let the interviewer broach the subject if they choose to.
+If the company has been in the news for something bad, like layoffs or legal issues, steer clear of those topics in your answer.
+Let the interviewer bring them up if they choose to.

 Sample answers to “What do you know about this company?”